NJBLAGA/NathanBlaga_T2A2/README.md

     t.string "name", null: false
     # Type of file uploaded
     t.string "record_type", null: false
-    # Id given to each attachment
+    # id given to each attachment
     t.bigint "record_id", null: false
-    # Id given to blob/image itself
+    # id given to blob/image
     t.bigint "blob_id", null: false
     t.datetime "created_at", null: false
     # t.index is adding a database index to the referenced column, allows the model to query more efficiently based on said index